drewmogck/AdventOfCode/2021/README.md

 * Day 7:
     * Part 1: Whoo!
 I know how to do this one.
 Just check sums of absolute values of data minus each possible position.
 Super quick.
 Works great.
     * Part 2: OK... same as part 1, but need to loop thorugh and sum the total cost at each given distance.
 I'm sure there's a more elegant way to do this given the time it took to run, but right before I was about to stop the code because it was taking a while it computed.
 So I'll take the win.
 Tomorrow will maybe look to see how it can be optimized to run faster.

+* Day 8:
+    * Part 1: ok part 1 isn't bad, I'm sure part two will be a doozy thoough.
+Simple count of number of unique numbers.
+A little dictionary and counting and we are through
+    * Part 2: I think I have an idea of how to do this, but its going to be time consuming.
+Maybe will come back to this one later, or look for inspiration on the forums.
+INCOMPLETE RIGHT NOW

+* Day 9:
+    * Part 1: Not too bad.
+Need to index where things are at in a dictionary and just check around each point to see if its a min.
+Used 99 instead of null at edges just so didn't have to deal with checking values against 'None'.
+    * Part 2: A lot trickier.
+Had to set up to initialize at the minimums, check the y and x directions for any in a given "basin" then go back and check all the points that were in a given basin the same way.
+Keep going until all points are checked.
+Once I figured out the methodology it wasn't too bad.
+Other than dealing with edge cases (eg left, right, top bottom) which always seem to bite me on these sorts of problems in AoC.
+Need to clean up the code for readability, but it works.